somatechlat/somafractalmemory/docs/CANONICAL_DOCUMENTATION.md

 ```

 For production-grade persistence, pass the hardened override file and adjust
-storage classes for your cluster:
+storage classes for your cluster (see [§ 9 Storage & Persistence Reference](#9-storage--persistence-reference)
+for a detailed breakdown of each volume):

 ```bash
 helm upgrade --install soma-memory ./helm \